-The result is the left hand plot in figure 2.9, and we see a person entering at a negative age, clearly because he is born way out in the future.
+The result is the left hand plot in figure 2.9, and we see a person entering at a negative age, so we can easily fish him out of the data and look at the record.
+It is clearly because he is born way out in the future.